thriveweb/deking-new/content/services/single-service2.md

       wonder we love patios so much!

-      But timber patios provide much more than just a great view.
+      Timber patios provide much more than just a great view.
 They’re also the perfect way to extend your living area, create that outdoor entertainment space you’ve always wanted, or compliment a pool.
 So if you’re looking for a timber patio to refresh, revive, and revolutionise your current living space, get in touch with us at DeKing.
 We can design and build the perfect patio for you!
     podImage: /images/uploads/2.jpg
     podLink: ''
     podsTitle: Replacing old Patios